Vermont Hub-and-Spoke Model of Care for Opioid Use Disorder

 Data from early implementation:

-Pre-implementation MAT wait times varied within the state.
-However, during 3-year implementation phase:
+During the 2012-2016 implementation phase: Pre-implementation MAT wait times varied within the state.
+Within the 3-year implementation phase, very few people awaited treatment.

-- Between the first quarter of 2016 and first quarter 2020, the state has seen a 46% decrease of opioid prescriptions as measured in MME — morphine milligram equivalents — a way to standardize opioid prescriptions.
+- Between the first quarter of 2016 and first quarter 2020, the state experienced nearly a 50% decrease of opioid prescriptions as measured in MME — morphine milligram equivalents — the method experts use to standardize opioid prescription use.

-- Incarcerated population: With Act 176 passed in 2018, by Feb 2019, 16% of all inmates were on MAT and by November 47% of the nearly 1500 previously incarcerated individuals were receiving MAT.
+- With regards to the efforts addressing the incarcerated population's needs: With Act 176 passed in 2018, by Feb 2019, 16% of all inmates were receiving OUD care and by following November, nearly 50% of about 1500 previously incarcerated individuals were still receiving treatment.

 Rawson, R., Cousins, S., McCann, M., Pearce, R., Van Donsel, A..
 (2019) Assessment of medication for opioid use disorder as delivered within the Vermont hub and spoke system.
 Journal of Substance Abuse Treatment; 97:84-90.
 [Abstract.]